 Technology is following an exponential curve and more and more devices are harvesting data and collecting it over the Internet.
-Patrick speaks extensively about technology and the future implications of established trends.
+Patrick speaks extensively about technology and the future implications of established trends (including job displacement at the hand of robotics and automation.
 He builds his programs on case histories and success stories, allowing attendees to see what people are doing and who is achieving success in the field.
 With the Internet of Things, Patrick initiates his keynotes with an explanation of the concepts and examples of machine-to-machine communication and then delves into the applications businesses have found for the emerging technologies.

 Past speaking clients include:

 Expert on Big Data, Predictive Analytics and the Internet of Things

 The Internet of Things refers to the connectivity of devices to central servers and each other via the Internet.
 At the most basic level, we see this already through our smartphones.
 Our apps on our mobile devices communicate with central servers and transmit data back and forth in order to provide the services they promise.
 But the trajectory points to a much more connected future where countless other devices (including appliances in our homes, sensors in our cars and machines in our businesses) are collecting and transmitting data over the Internet; data which will subsequently be analyzed and modeled to facilitate increased efficiency, fewer operational errors and/or more intuitive marketing.